 Tapas usually promotes sharing, but we’ve too often seen it turn into a no-holds-barred scramble to get a third of toast.
 Cooks & Soldiers on the Westside doesn’t want anyone leaving dinner with a sprained thumb, so they’ve made their portions large enough to make it all the way around the table.
 You’re still going to want to put in at least three orders of the Bikini though—because a grilled cheese with jamon iberico and black truffle is always going to be hard to get enough of.
 The massive bone-in ribeye is amazing too and, as the birthday rockstar, you could justifiably keep it all for yourself.
 But you’re with your friends, so do the mature thing and give everyone a very, very small piece.

 Bring a case of wine and every one of your friends to this BYOB, family-style Italian spot on the Westside.
 With a small menu of choices, you can order everything, but we'd say place an order for the Al Forno pasta or Sorrento Lemon chicken at the counter before settling in at one of the large tables.
-Also, Antico, their sister restaurant next door, serves some of the best pizza in the city and will fully support you putting a few candles in one of their pies and bringing it along for the party.
+Also, Antico, their sister restaurant next door, serves the best pizza in the city and will fully support you putting a few candles in one of their pies and bringing it along for the party.
 Cake’s usually overrated anyway.